 Mother Lode Fire Information – County Info

 Calaveras County has fire prevention districts set up, with each responsible for its own set area within the county.
-The CDF helps cover some of the areas that are not normally covered by the Fire Prevention Districts.
+CAL Fire helps cover some of the areas that are not normally covered by the Fire Prevention Districts.

-The individual Fire Prevention Districts carry out their mission of fire prevention and suppression though the following strategies; The recruitment, training and retention of qualified employees, the recruitment, training and retention of professional volunteers, fire and public safety programs to prevent fires which threaten lives, property and the environment and promotes a fire and accident safe community.
+The individual Fire Prevention Districts carry out their mission of fire prevention and suppression through the following strategies; The recruitment, training, and retention of qualified employees, the recruitment, training, and retention of professional volunteers, fire and public safety programs to prevent fires that threaten lives, property and the environment and promotes a fire and accident safe community.
 An ignition management program to mitigate the threat of conflagration, which might otherwise result from an urban/wild land, intermix fire.

 Central Calaveras Fire & Rescue

 The Central Calaveras Fire & Rescue Protection District is a “combination” fire agency established July 1, 1999, staffed by paid firefighters and volunteer firefighters who have chosen a career in the fire service.
-In addition to fighting fires, the firefighters must deal with a wide range of emergency situations, medical emergencies, vehicle accidents, hazardous material incidents, civil disturbances and natural disasters in the communities of Glencoe, Mountain Ranch, Rail Road Flat and Sheep Ranch located in the “Southern Mines Area” of the Mother Lode Region of the gold country, in the western foothills of the Sierra Nevada with an elevation ranging from 760 feet to 3626 feet.
+In addition to fighting fires, the firefighters must deal with a wide range of emergency situations, medical emergencies, vehicle accidents, hazardous material incidents, civil disturbances and natural disasters in the communities of Mokelumne Hill (Headquarters), Glencoe, Mountain Ranch, Rail Road Flat, and Sheep Ranch.

 For further information please contact us at Central Calaveras Fire District

-The county of Tuolumne contracts with the California Department of Forestry and Fire Protection (CDF), to provide administration and suppression personnel for the Tuolumne County Fire Department.
-With this “Integrated Fire Protection System”, Tuolumne County fulfills its responsibility to residents for protection of life and property, and CDF provides the protection for wild land.
-TCFD has fourteen fire stations, and CDF has five in Tuolumne County.
+The county of Tuolumne contracts with the California Department of Forestry and Fire Protection (CAL Fire), to provide administration and suppression personnel for the Tuolumne County Fire Department.
+With this “Integrated Fire Protection System”, Tuolumne County fulfills its responsibility to residents for protection of life and property, and CAL Fire provides protection for wildland.
+TCFD has 10 fire stations, 9 that are staffed by volunteers.

 The volunteer firefighter program is the heart of the county´s suppression effort.
-Volunteers provide 94 % of the department´s staffing needs.
-Staff from CDF and TCFD train together on a regular basis, under the direction of the Training Division.
+Volunteers provide 94 % of the department’s staffing needs.
+Staff from CAL Fire and TCFD train together on a regular basis, under the direction of the Training Division.
 In an emergency dial 911.

 For more information on the Tuolumne County Fire Prevention call 533-5594

-The men and women of the California Department of Forestry and Fire Protection (CDF) are dedicated to the fire protection and stewardship of over 31 million acres of California´s privately owned wild lands.
+The men and women of the California Department of Forestry and Fire Protection (CAL Fire) are dedicated to the fire protection and stewardship of over 31 million acres of California´s privately owned wild lands.
 In addition, the Department provides varied emergency services in 33 of the State´s 58 counties via contracts with local governments.
 The Department´s firefighters, fire engines, and aircraft respond to an average 6,400 wild land fires each year.
 Those fires burn an average of nearly 148,000 acres annually.
-For more information on the California Department of Forestry and Fire Prevention please visit CDF Home page
+For more information on the California Department of Forestry and Fire Prevention please visit the CAL Fire home page

 U.S. Forest Service Fire and Aviation Management